NAIL-HNU/EvLinearSolver/README.md

 If you don't have this repo, please download it from https://github.com/ewiger/yamlmatlab

 ## 1.2 Dataset
-We have released calculated normal flow on serveral sequence which could be downloaded from .
+We have released calculated normal flow on serveral sequence which could be downloaded from https://drive.google.com/drive/folders/1-F3GzyCHIk9krUcTe2QiDxmnEYGnx8tb?usp=sharing.
 - Rotational motion estimation: sequence shapes_rotation from ECD Dataset (IJRR, 2017).
 - 6 DoF tracking estimation：sequence corner_slow1 from VECtor Dataset (RAL, 2021).
+More sequence will be made available soon.

-You can also calculate normal flow from your event data
+You can also calculate normal flow from your event data (Note that undistortion is necessary)

 # 2. Usage
 Given input sparse normal flow, our linear solver could give